6 Disney-Inspired Vegan Recipes To Try Tonight

 Did You Know?
 You can get the set of silicon Mickey molds used in this recipe here.
 You can also get a (frankly, higher-rated) Mickey mold over on Amazon (no pants in the set, though.
 Soo, your call.)

-Go Make Some Magic (In The Kitchen)!
+Okay, Now Go Make Some Magic in the Kitchen!

-Once your dishes are soaking, let me know in the comments: What’s your can’t miss Disney food?
+Once your dishes are soaking, let me know in the comments: What’s your can’t-miss Disney food?